IPv6

 IPv6 Description

-Internet Protocol version 6 (IPv6) is a communications protocol used for relaying network packets across a set of connected networks using the Internet Protocol suite.
-Each network device is assigned a 128 bit IP address that identifies its network location.
+Internet Protocol version 6 (IPv6) consists ofa communications protocol used for relaying network packets across a set of connected networks using the Internet Protocol suite.
+EOS assigns a 128 bit IP address that identifies its network location to each network device.

 IPv6 Address Format